philip-peterson/WikiChecker/README.md

 by means of following links.
 If you cannot get to it by clicking links (starting from the Main Page), it shows up on the list.

+I will probably be expanding this eventually to perform other integrity or usability checks for wikis.

 Prereqs
 =======
     npm install nodemw